bleucitron/unocha-js-aptitude-test/README.md

 The API Uses the following:

 * Node.js v10
-* Express for routing and request handling
+* Restify for routing and request handling
 * Sequelize as the ORM
 * SQLite3 as the DB
 * Jest for running unit tests